Learn how to work with the Categories list, including how to sort the list.

 Determines the order in which your categories are displayed in the booking portal.
 The higher the weight, the closer to the top of the list the category appears.

-If multiple categories share the same weight, then those categories are sorted alphabetically, while maintaining their collective position among the other weights.
+If multiple categories share the same weight, they are sorted alphabetically while maintaining their collective position among the other weights.